MatadorProBr/BetterCrewLink-FAQ/README.md

 or

-Use a Web version (until they get $100 to put the app on the App Store): https://web.bettercrewl.ink
+Use a Web version (until they get $100 to put the app on the App Store): https://web.bettercrewl.ink and when you open the website, allow the permission of the microphone it will ask for, put the same name and code that is in Among Us, click on "Connect", enter the room and that's it.

 ## Possible Questions